Harshith55072/Local-Music-player/README.md

 ⚠️ **Audio Format Compatibility:**
 This player has been primarily tested with **MP3 format**.
 While other audio formats may be supported by Electron's underlying media engine, they have not been thoroughly tested and may behave unexpectedly.

+---

+## Project Status

+**Status:** Maintenance Mode
+**Current Version:** v1.1.0
+**Last Updated:** January 2026

+This project is functionally complete and not under active development.
+Bug fixes or minor updates may be applied as needed.

+---

 🎵 **Music files are not included** in this repository due to copyright considerations.